top of page

 ✿ 2017 New York International Taekwondo Championship, Team Coach

-✿ 2025 Texas State Taekwondo Association, Tournament Director
+✿ 2025-2026 Texas State Taekwondo Association, Tournament Director

 MANAGER

-JEE-YOON KOOK
+JEE-YOON LEE

 CRYSTAL STEEBY

-JUNIOR INSTRUCTOR
+JUNIOR INSTRUCTORS

 Master Lee’s Taekwondo Leadership class helps Black Belt students improve their leadership skills.
 The program focuses on public speaking, group management, and conflict resolution.
 Students also participate in community service projects to become valuable community members.